Import Rules & Compliance

 We offer a flexible refund policy, no questions asked within the first 12 months of searching.
 We understand that circumstances change and we are here to help.

-Refunds are therefore prompt and hassle-free should they be required, direct to your account and a proportion of our cancellation fee may be used as a credit for a future search.
+Refunds are therefore prompt and hassle-free should they be required, direct to your account.

 Our cancellation fee is charged to cover these costs together with our time incurred in the search up to the point of cancellation.